 Getting Down to Brass Tacks.

-This section is under active construction.
+This section is in active development.
 My clients tell me that a big part of choosing me to build their next horn is the amount of thought that goes into my design work and my craft.
-The blog was intended to highlight that, but keeping a regular blog is very time consuming (as evidenced by a lack of regular posting).
+The original blog was intended to highlight that, but keeping a regular blog is very time consuming (as evidenced by a lack of regular posting).
 I’ve decided instead to rewrite the information into more targeted articles to be more informative.
-This will take some time to finish, but I’ll release what I do as I do it so check back!
+Each article takes time to finish, but I’ll release what I do as I complete them so check back!

 Does .004 of an inch matter?